 Paradigms of data storage

 This is the classical database approach: We load the data in the database and let the underlying system handle it.
-We won’t talk much about this but this is the general concept!
+This method needs some added cost in extracting, transforming and loading the data that we have stored previously in an optimized format so that it can be used for views, or else.

 We typically store data in the filesystem, where it is viewed simply as files.
 This approach works well when we only need to read the data.
 It’s often referred to as in situ storage because there is no need to extract the data first.
 However, the drawback arises when we need to modify the data, as it can lead to numerous inconsistencies.